 In the event that a culture site is to be abandoned, all culture equipment, including broken equipment as well as cultured organisms (attached and dislodged) will be removed.
+To help enforce cleanup of equipment that has become dislodged, it will be required that all culture equipment be labeled with the equipment owner's name, unless this cannot be reasonably done (e.g., it would not be reasonable to label a screw).
+Surveys for debris (including dislodged shells) will be required within all abandoned culture areas and within 100' of every abandoned culture area and all debris must be removed.
+An exception will be made for shells that are completely buried.
+The District (or a District contractor) will conduct a post clean up survey to ensure that cleanup was consistent with the requirements of this EIR, with further cleanup and post clean up surveys implemented as necessary.
 To ensure there is funding for this to occur, prior to finalization of a lease, potential Lessees will be required to provide financial assurances for removal.
 Financial assurances can be provided in the form of performance bonds, letters of credit, or other financial instruments.
 The estimated cost of cleanup will be developed by the lessee and approved by the District.
+The District will assume the ultimate responsibility for cleanup if financial assurances are not adequate or if the lessee is not otherwise fulfilling their obligation for the cleanup

-1.1 Intended Use of this DEIR
+1.1 Intended Use of this EIR

 The District is the California Environmental Quality Act (CEQA) Lead Agency for the Project.
-This DEIR documents the potential environmental effects of the Project and is to be used by the District to satisfy CEQA requirements and to support assessments by other agencies, including responsible and trustee agencies.
+This EIR documents the potential environmental effects of the Project and is to be used by the District to satisfy CEQA requirements and to support assessments by other agencies, including responsible and trustee agencies.
 As described above, The District will be leasing the Project sites to Lessees.
-The Project conditions described in this DEIR (e.g., mitigation measures and thresholds) as well as any other conditions contained in other Project approvals will be required of the Lessees as part of their lease conditions.
-Table 1 depicts the agencies expected to use the DEIR in their decision making processes and the related environmental laws, approvals, permits and/or consultations.
+The Project conditions described in this EIR (e.g., mitigation measures and thresholds) as well as any other conditions contained in other Project approvals will be required of the Lessees as part of their lease conditions.
+Table 1 depicts the agencies expected to use the EIR in their decision making processes and the related environmental laws, approvals, permits and/or consultations.

 Table 1.
-Agencies Expected to Use this DEIR in their Decision Making Processes and the Related Environmental Laws, Approvals, Permits and/or Consultations
+Agencies Expected to Use this EIR in their Decision Making Processes and the Related Environmental Laws, Approvals, Permits and/or Consultations

-Agency Law(s) Type of Approval, Permit or Consultation U.S. Army Corps of Engineers (USACE) Clean Water Act (CWA) Section 404, Rivers and Harbors Act Section 10 Likely a Regional General Permit National Environmental Policy Act Likely an Environmental Assessment North Coast Regional Water Quality Control Board CWA Section 401 Section 401 Water Quality Certification Humboldt Bay Harbor, Recreation and Conservation District State of California Harbor and Navigation Code General Permit City of Eureka City of Eureka Code Conditional Use Permit County of Humboldt County of Humboldt Code Conditional Use Permit California Coastal Commission CA Coastal Act Coastal Development Permit National Marine Fisheries Service Magnuson Stephens Fishery Conservation and Management Act, Endangered Species Act, Marine Mammal Protection Act Primarily through consultation with USACE U.S. Fish and Wildlife Service Endangered Species Act Primarily through consultation with USACE California Department of Fish and Wildlife California Endangered Species Act and California Fish and Game Code Section 1802 Primarily through consultation with the California Coastal Commission
+Agency Law(s) Type of Approval, Permit or Consultation U.S. Army Corps of Engineers (USACE) Clean Water Act (CWA) Section 404, Rivers and Harbors Act Section 10 Likely a Regional General Permit National Environmental Policy Act Likely an Environmental Assessment North Coast Regional Water Quality Control Board CWA Section 401 Section 401 Water Quality Certification Humboldt Bay Harbor, Recreation and Conservation District State of California Harbor and Navigation Code General Permit City of Eureka City of Eureka Code Conditional Use Permit County of Humboldt County of Humboldt Code Conditional Use Permit California Coastal Commission CA Coastal Act Coastal Development Permit National Marine Fisheries Service Magnuson Stephens Fishery Conservation and Management Act, Endangered Species Act, Marine Mammal Protection Act Primarily through consultation with USACE U.S. Fish and Wildlife Service Endangered Species Act Primarily through consultation with USACE California Department of Fish and Wildlife California Endangered Species Act and California Fish and Game Code Section 1802 Primarily through consultation with the California Coastal Commission California Fish and Game Code Macroalgae Harvesting License For collection of macroalgae for culture at the subtidal sites